Traveling with a Gluten Allergy in India

 For lunch we mostly ate seafood curries with rice or biryani at typical Goan restaurants.

 - Martin’s corner- It’s a favorite place with people.
 Ask any taxi driver about authentic Goan food and he will take you here.
-They have great menu but since most of the dishes were fried and then added to curry I only ordered Fish curry rice.
+They have great menu but since most of the dishes were fried and then added to curry I ordered Fish curry rice and prawn balchao.

 - Magic world Goa- This place is next to Palolem beach.
 Great view and excellent food.
 Try Prawn vindaloo, fish curry and any biryani.